Antoine Laurent de Jussieu: Life

-Jussieu was born in Lyon, France, in 1748, as one of 10 children, to Christophle de Jussieu, an amateur botanist.
+Jussieu was born in Lyon, France, in 1748, as one of 10 children, to Christophe de Jussieu, an amateur botanist.
 His father's three younger brothers were also botanists.
 He went to Paris in 1765 to be with his uncle Bernard and to study medicine, graduating with a doctorate in 1770, with a thesis on animal and vegetable physiology.
 His uncle introduced him to the Jardin du Roi, where he was appointed as a botany Demonstrator and deputy to L. G. Le Monnier, professor of botany there in 1770.
 Le Monnier had succeeded Antoine-Laurent's uncle Antoine in 1759.
 Lectures by eminent botanists, including the Jusssieu dynasty were popular there, especially among pharmacists.

-His lecture on the classification of Ranunculaceae in 1773 to the Académie des Sciences led to his election as a member that year.
+Jusssieu's lecture on the classification of Ranunculaceae in 1773 to the Académie des Sciences led to his election as a member that year.
 In 1784 he was appointed to a Royal Commission by Louis XVI, as one of five commissionaires to investigate animal magnetism, publishing a dissenting opinion from the majority, suggesting further investigation was required.

 The publication of Jussieu's Genera plantarum in 1789 was rapidly followed by the outbreak of the French Revolution (1789–1799).
-Jussieu adhered to the revolutionary principles and was appointed to a position in the municipal government of Paris, where he had the task of managing all the hospitals.
-With the overthrow of the monarchy, the Jardin du Roi was renamed the Jardin des plantes, and Jussieu was instrumental in reorganizing the Jardin as the Muséum national d'histoire naturelle in 1790, where he became a professor of botany, holding the chair in Botanique à la campagne.
+Jussieu adhered to the revolutionary principles, and was appointed to a position in the municipal government of Paris, where he had the task of managing all the hospitals.

+Following the overthrow of the monarchy, the Jardin du Roi ("Garden of the King") was renamed the Jardin des plantes ("Garden of the plants").
+Jussieu was instrumental in reorganizing the Jardin as the Muséum national d'histoire naturelle in 1790, where he became a professor of botany, holding the chair in Botanique à la campagne.
 He was also Director of the museum from 1794 to 1795, and again from 1798 to 1800.
 Jussieu immediately set about setting up a herbarium, a task greatly facilitated by the seizure of foreign collections by the revolutionary armies, and by the confiscation of the assets of the church and aristocracy.
 In 1808, Napoleon appointed him to the position of counsellor of the university.

-He remained at the museum until 1826, when he was succeeded by his son Adrien-Henri.
+Jusssieu remained at the museum until 1826, when he was succeeded by his son Adrien-Henri.
 At the museum he published many papers in the museum's annals (Annales du Museum d’histoire naturelle 1802–1813) and its succeeding Mémoires du Muséum d'histoire naturelle (1815–), as well as contributing articles to Frederic Cuvier's Dictionnaire des sciences naturelles (1816–1830).
 He was also a member of the Masonic Lodge, Les Neuf Sœurs.